daemth/easychart/README.md

 npm run genOptions
 ```
 ## Builds
-### full
+### App
-Full build is used when configuring a chart and is best used in a backend/logged in usecase, since it quite large and has loos dependencies like highlightjs and handsontables.
+App build is used when configuring a chart and is best used in a backend/logged in usecase, since it quite large and has loos dependencies like highlightjs and handsontables.
 ### Render
 Render build is used for converting raw data and configuration to an highcharts graph, this build is best used for displaying graphs build by easychart.
 The render build only has a limited set op options and api calls.